Reset MacBook Air to Factory Settings Without Disc Is Possible - Qiling

 Restore Deleted Files After Reset MacBook Air to Factory Settings

-After the factory reset, many MacBook Air users will find that their content is gone.
-Now, it could be accidental, or it could be a lack of backup.
-Hence, you should back up your files before doing a factory reset.
+After a factory reset on a MacBook Air, many users will find that their content is gone, which can be due to accidental deletion or lack of backup.
+To avoid this, it's essential to back up your files before performing a factory reset.

 Step 1.
 Select file types

-Launch Deep Data Recovery software.
-Select file types and click "Next" to start
+Launch Deep Data Recovery software, select the desired file types, and click "Next" to initiate the recovery process.

 Select file types that you want to recover